mikeshardmind/bg3modding/readme.md

 I have no current intention on incorporating these in the context of BG3's balance

+The partially implemented ones that as written would give a choice of features, give the strongest features they could in BG3's balance context.

+I haven't seen a way to add a sub selector to a selector, if anyone knows how to implement this, I'd happily update to support the subselection.

+I do not want to flood the fighting style selection with each combination.

+This may require a respec if you got those features elsewhere previously to not get something useless.

+Close Quarters Shooter, Mariner, and Thrown weapon fighting are added to the swords bard list.

+These are flavorful choices that should not significantly change where swords bard exists in BG3's balance context

+It's already going to be one of the strongest unless you use a mod that makes ranged slashing flourish work more like tabletop.

+If you do that, Two weapon fighting (on it's base list) is stronger than anything here.

+### Compatability

+Uses the compatability framework to add to the fighting style lists.

+May result in multiple implementations of the same fighting style if used with other mods that add fighting styles.

+If you run into this in practice, feel free to open an issue, I intend to make this mod configurable later anyhow, allowing for users to go in either direction, restricting the fighting styles more or opening them up if they don't care about the class restrictions.

 ## WitchKnightTweaks

 This is just some balance changes to